GreveGit/grm-twitch/plaza-twitch/readme.md

     ----------------------------------------------------------

-    -- If you want to filter the title with a word local response = exports['grm-twitch']:checkLive('TWITCH_USERNAME', 'word')
+    -- If you want to filter the title with a word local response = exports['plaza-twitch']:checkLive('TWITCH_USERNAME', 'word')

     if response == 'live' then
         print('The streamer is in live')
     elseif response == 'live_not_title' then
-        print('The streamer is in live but the title doesn\'t include the word you provided') elseif response == 'notlive' then
+        print('The streamer is in live but the title don\'t include the word you provided') elseif response == 'notlive' then
         print('The streamer is not in live')
     end